siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Flows.md

 u_1(\mathbf{r}), \qquad u_2(\mathbf{r}).
 $$

 Change is the acknowledgement of a difference between distributions.
+But the ordered difference

+$$
+u_1 \to u_2
+$$

+is not yet continuity.
+It says only that one registration follows another.
+It does not yet say whether the later registration is reached by local redistribution, by imposed drift, or by primitive creation and annihilation.

 Nothing in this step assumes a primitive infinitesimal or minimal change.
 The whole extent is registered again as